Contracts & Grants Overview

 - - A portion of the salary that did not have to be charged to the department gets returned to the faculty member as salary recovery funds (gets deposited into an account and the funds can be used for research).
 Currently the faculty member received 75% of the salary portion that was charged to the grants in the form of salary recovery.

 **The maximum percentage of academic salary that can be charged to grants during each year is 50%.
-The fiscal year is from 7/1 to 6/30.
+The year is from 7/1 to 6/30.

 Funding Changes & Expense Allocation Corrections

 Please notify the department contracts and grants analyst if there are any account changes that need to be made for an individual's payroll.
+The analyst will change the funding information within the payroll system.

 The department analyst can assist with transferring expenses from one account to another if it is determined during monthly account/ledger review that an expense has posted to the incorrect account.
 A brief justification will need to be provided to the analyst explaining why the expense needs to be transferred and how it benefits the account that the expense is being transferred to.